-Born in 1948, fantasy writer George R. R. Martin grew up in Bayonne, New Jersey.
-His first novel, Dying of the Light, debuted in 1977, and by the mid-1980s he was also writing for television.
+Fantasy writer George R. R. Martin's first novel, Dying of the Light, debuted in 1977, and by the mid-1980s he was also writing for television.
 In 1996 Martin published his first installment of the A Song of Ice and Fire fantasy series.
-He became a best-selling author in 2005 with the fourth title of the series, A Feast for Crows, paving the way for a widely celebrated HBO adaptation that premiered as Game of Thrones in 2011.
+He became a best-selling author in 2005 with the fourth title of the series, A Feast for Crows, paving the way for a widely celebrated TV adaptation that premiered as Game of Thrones in 2011.

 Early Life and Education